 'These children have ability or abilities beyond the large majority of children in school, and who consequently require more challenging learning.
-Within this broad category of approximately 20% of the school population, will be smaller groups of exceptionally able, gifted and talented children.
+Within this broad school population, will be smaller groups of exceptionally able, gifted and talented children.
 Their potential will be shown in any or all of a wide range of contexts, such as different learning styles, creativity or leadership'.